Best Travel Credit Cards in Canada for 2026

 Our Silver award goes to the MBNA Rewards World Elite Mastercard.
 In addition to an average return of 2.86%, you'll get up to 15k bonus points on your birthday.

-And our Bronze award goes to the RBC Avion Visa Infinite Privilege, which features luxurious travel perks and offers a huge welcome bonus.
+And our Bronze award goes to the RBC Avion Visa Infinite Privilege, which features luxurious travel perks as well as a huge welcome bonus.

 Canada's best travel credit card: American Express Cobalt Card